crypto-com/thaler/integration-tests/README.md

 ## Prepare Integration Test

-Integration test environment comes with pre-initialized genesis and wallets.
-Since chain project is under active development, those pre-initialized configurations may have to be prepared again.

 ### Initialize Tendermint and genesis

 Note: This step is needed only in local environment.
 TravisCI will initialize the data and build automatically.